- What is a Half-Life?

-Xanax®, also known by its generic version alprazolam, is a pharmaceutical drug prescribed to treat a variety of mental health and anxiety disorders, including panic disorders and generalized anxiety disorder.
+Xanax®, also known as alprazolam, is a pharmaceutical drug prescribed to treat a variety of mental health and anxiety disorders.
+These conditions include panic disorders and generalized anxiety disorder.

 Xanax® is a reliable medication when taken as directed.
 When taken excessively or in conjunction with other medicines, it can potentially be detrimental.